Skip to main content

 Try changing the values in the test to see how it works.

-Build
+Build the contract

 To build a Soroban contract to deploy or run, use the soroban contract build command.